kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 If you are using Amazon Web Services (AWS) please note that by default EC2 machines are blocked from sending email via port 25.
 For more information see [this thread on AWS forums](https://forums.aws.amazon.com/message.jspa?messageID=317525#317525).

+##### Node regarding desktop installations

+When installing on a "desktop" environment there may be package conflicts with media encoding/decoding plugins.

+In Redhat 6.5 you should run the following to remove the conflicting packages:
+`rpm -e gstreamer-plugins-bad-free totem totem-nautilus`

 #### Install Kaltura Server

 Install the basic Kaltura Packages: